akaariai/pgsql_shadow_tables/README.rst

 If you have ideas how to improve the implementation, or feature request, please drop me a message or create a issue.

-Last: this _really_ isn't tested.
-Use at your own risk!